syncfusion-content/maui-docs/MAUI/Linear-Gauge/getting-started.md

 ![.NET MAUI Linear Gauge](images/getting-started/maui-linear-gauge.PNG)

+N>
+* Get the complete getting started sample from [GitHub](https://github.com/SyncfusionExamples/getting-started-with-the-dotnet-maui-linear-gauge) link.
-N> You can refer to our [.NET MAUI Linear Gauge](https://www.syncfusion.com/maui-controls/maui-linear-gauge) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Linear Gauge Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Gauges/SampleBrowser.Maui.Gauges/Samples/LinearGauge) that shows you how to render the Scheduler in .NET MAUI.
+* You can refer to our [.NET MAUI Linear Gauge](https://www.syncfusion.com/maui-controls/maui-linear-gauge) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Linear Gauge Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Gauges/SampleBrowser.Maui.Gauges/Samples/LinearGauge) that shows you how to render the Scheduler in .NET MAUI